 Mother Teresa (Saint Teresa of Calcutta) was born Agnes Gonxha Bojaxhiu in Skopje, Macedonia, to Albanian heritage.
-She founded the Missionaries of Charity which in 2012 consisted of over 4,500 sisters active in 133 countries.
+She founded the Missionaries of Charity which in 2015 consisted of 5,161 sisters serving in 758 houses in 139 countries.
 She described herself in this way: "By blood, I am Albanian.
 By citizenship, an Indian.
 By faith, I am a Catholic nun.
 As to my calling, I belong to the world.
 As to my heart, I belong entirely to the Heart of Jesus."
-Among her books are One Heart Full of Love: Mother Teresa, No Greater Love, and Where There Is Love, There Is God.Copyright © 1993 Public Domain
+Among her books are A Call to Mercy, Jesus is My All in All, Come Be My Light, and Where There Is Love, There Is God.Copyright © 1993 Public Domain

 back to top